Cross-multiplication: Rule of three

 and then using cross-multiplication to calculate x:

 An anonymous manuscript dated 1570 said:

 "Multiplication is vexation, / Division is as bad; / The Rule of three doth puzzle me, / And Practice drives me mad."

+Charles Darwin refers to his use of the rule of three in estimating the number of species in a newly discerned genus.
+In a letter to William Darwin Fox in 1855, Charles Darwin declared “I have no faith in anything short of actual measurement and the Rule of Three.”
+Karl Pearson adopted this declaration as the motto of his newly founded journal Biometrika.

 Double rule of three

 An extension to the rule of three was the double rule of three, which involved finding an unknown value where five rather than three other values are known.